CaroAMN/rescue_orphan_code_results/README.md

 # Rescuing Orphan Bioinformatics Workflows

-This repository containes scripts and parts of the results for the paper ( to be submitted: From Abandoned Scripts to FAIR Community Pipelines: Rescuing Orphan Bioinformatics Workflows with nf-core — Lessons from Light-Sheet Fluorescence Microscopy)
+This repository contains scripts and parts of the results for the paper ( to be submitted: From Abandoned Scripts to FAIR Community Pipelines: Rescuing Orphan Bioinformatics Workflows with nf-core — Lessons from Light-Sheet Fluorescence Microscopy)

 The Repository ist structured as follows: